+For Windows 10.
+StartIsBack ++ is great for those who miss the Windows 7 Start menu.
 It comes with 4 visual styles: Windows 10, Windows 7, Plain8 + Windows 10 button, and Plain10 menu + Windows 10 taskbar + Windows 10 button.

+StartIsBack ++ plays more nicely with Windows 10 than it did before.
+It’s good to see that development is continuing, and the StartIsBack ++ website has had a bit of a refresh.
 This is a decent Start Menu for Windows.
 You can try it for free for 30 days with no limitations.
 If you choose to buy it, it will only cost you $2.99.

 For Windows 7, 8, 8.1 and 10.
 One of the original free Start Menu alternatives, Classic Shell does it all.
 You can choose a menu style, change skins and customize icons and links.

-Start Menu X
+3. Start Menu X

-Start Menu 8
+4. Start Menu 8

 For Windows 10.
 With fully customizable backgrounds, textures and taskbar, Start10 offers Windows 7, Modern, and Windows 10 style Start menus.
 There’s a 30-day free trial and it’s only $4.99 for the full version.